achrysaetos/card_app/README.md

 # Card App

-A fully functional financial service web app, built with React, GraphQL, MongoDB, and Node.
+A financial services web app for keeping track of credit card details, inspired by Ramp and Brex.
+Built with React, GraphQL, MongoDB, and Node.

+Integrates with the Stripe API for card verification and the Paypal API for batch rewards.

 ## Important directories